Arthike/SamsungAnalysis/CodeBook.md

 * The run_analysis.R script performs the following steps to clean the data:
  0. It sets the default working directory as the actual working directory with setwd(getwd())
  1. Unzips the "getdata-projectfiles-UCI HAR Dataset.zip" file to the "./SamsungData" directory.
- 2. Reads
+ 2. Reads:
   * "activity_labels.txt" data into Activity_df
   * "subject_test.txt" data into TestSubjects
-  "X_test.txt" data into TestData
+  * "X_test.txt" data into TestData
-  "y_test.txt" data into TestLabels "subject_train.txt" data into TrainSubjects "X_train.txt" data into TrainData
+  * "y_test.txt" data into TestLabels
+  * "subject_train.txt" data into TrainSubjects
+  * "X_train.txt" data into TrainData
-  "y_train.txt" data into TrainLabels
+  * "y_train.txt" data into TrainLabels
  2. Join information in a single Vector:
   For numeric representation of Subjects:
    Subjects <- as.numeric(append(TestSubjects, TrainSubjects))